aggregat4/dendriform/JOURNAL.md

 Mostly refactoring of the file and directory structure: splitting out mixed dependencies, making a straight DAG, this looks a bit better.

 Still need to finish open/closed nodes by adding in the call to the commandhandler in tree-component onCollapseClick.
 But that should be trivial now.

+## 25.5.2018

+Completed opening and closing of nodes with persistence.
+Note that this implementation still just sets display to none on the client side, it is still an open question whether this scales with large documents.